bkocis/dotfiles/README.md

 *bashrc*

-	functions for navigation in the shell

-	functions for tab completions using bind

 *vimrc*

 *dircolors*

 file type specific color in the shell